chinamike65/hugo-tuolesi/content/book2/book2en.md

 Ninety-nine percent of people live to be five hundred years old, but if some people have a big obstacle, or because of wars, there are also people who die at the age of four or two hundred, but this is very rare.

-Manzabekuruzhou is the name of the earth to the north of Mount Sumeru.
+Mandalabekuruzhou is the name of the earth to the north of Mount Sumeru.

 It is the most splendid of the four great earths, and the people on this continent can live a thousand years.